cloudevents/spec/discovery.md

   Typically, this value is defined by the Discovery Endpoint, or one of the components behind it.
 However, there might be cases where the value is provided to the Discovery Endpoint, for example, during an "import" type of operation.
-In these "import" type of cases the attribute is REQUIRED to be in the client's request.
+In these "import" cases the attribute is REQUIRED to be in the client's request.
 However, in cases where the Service has no associated `id` that needs to be retained, this attribuet MUST NOT be present in the client's request.